Textiles, Apparel, Footwear and Travel Goods

-- Additional Customs Duty (ACD): This duty is typically referred to as Countervailing duty or (CVD) and is levied on the assessed value of goods plus basic customs duty.
+- Additional Customs Duty (AD): This duty is typically referred to as Countervailing duty (CVD) and is levied on the assessed value of goods plus basic customs duty.
 Goods that fall into this category are imported goods that have similar goods manufactured in India.
-The objective is to protect domestic industry from imports.
+The general AD is 12.5% as of March 1, 2015

-- Special Additional Customs Duty (known as Special CVD): Earlier known as surcharge, Special CVD tax is applicable on all items.
-It is levied at the rate of 4 percent of the basic and the excise duty on all imports.
+- Special Additional Customs Duty (SAD): This duty is levied at the rate of 4% of the basic and the excise duty on all imports.

-- Customs Handling Fee: The Indian government assesses a one percent customs handling fee on all imports in addition to the applied customs duty.
+- Customs Handling Fee: The Indian government assesses a 1% customs handling fee on all imports in addition to the applied customs duty.